woliul/super-duper-happiness/PhpStorm Config/README.md

 .idea/dbnavigator.xml
 .idea/webServers.xml
 ````
 > You can add more information if its required for your project.
-To learn more click  **[here:blush:](https://intellij-support.jetbrains.com/hc/en-us/articles/206544839)**
+To learn more :blush: click  **[here](https://intellij-support.jetbrains.com/hc/en-us/articles/206544839)**

 ## Copyright ©